oussamachaib/oussamachaib.github.io/_pages/cv.md

 Education
 ======
-* PhD in Engineering, University Of Cambridge, 2025 (expected)
+* PhD in Engineering, University of Cambridge, 2025 (expected)
 * MSc in Aerospace Engineering, CentraleSupélec, 2020
 * BSc in Engineering, Al Akhawayn University in Ifrane, 2018